We will walk through the steps required to set up a Django project in Python.

 django-admin startproject myproject

-Django projects are made up of one or more apps.
-To create a new app, run the following command:
+Django projects are composed of one or more apps.
+To make an additional app, type the following on your terminal:

 cd myproject